Introduction to federated authentication with Apple Business Manager

-You use federated authentication to link Apple Business Manager to your instance of Microsoft Azure Active Directory (AD).
-As a result, your users can leverage their MS Azure AD user names and passwords as Managed Apple IDs.
-They can then use their MS Azure AD credentials to sign in to their assigned iPad or Mac and even iCloud on the web.
+You use federated authentication to link Apple Business Manager to your instance of Microsoft Azure Active Directory (Azure AD).
+As a result, your users can leverage their Azure AD usernames (User Principal Name) and passwords as Managed Apple IDs.
+They can then use their Azure AD credentials to sign in to their assigned iPad or Mac and even to iCloud on the web.
 Users can also use it to sign in on Shared iPad.

+Multiple domains can be federated, but they must be from the same single tenant.
 If you are attempting to federate a domain you have already verified but another organisation has already federated the identical domain, you must contact that organisation to determine who has the authority to federate the domain.
+See About domain conflicts.

 To use federated authentication with Apple Business Manager, your Apple devices must meet the following requirements: